damey2011/phr-inf/README.md

 ### Requirements

-Before beginning the process, you need to have
+- Before beginning the process, you need to have [docker installed](https://docs.docker.com/engine/installation/#installation).
-[docker installed](https://docs.docker.com/engine/installation/#installation).
+- Python (3.8)

 ### Assumptions